Call-for-Code/AI-mergency/README.md

 **Db2 / Watson Natural Language Understanding / Cognos Dashboard Embedded**

 1. Go to https://www.ibm.com/cloud/ and sign-in or create a new cloud account.
-2. Click 'Create resource' to create instances of the following services:
+2. Click `Create resource` to create instances of the following services:
     1. Db2 Lite
     2. IBM Cognos Dashboard Embedded
     3. Natural Language Understanding
-3. For each service instance, go to 'Service credentials' and click 'New credential' to get your service credentials.
+3. For each service instance, go to `Service credentials` and click `New credential` to get your service credentials.
 Enter the required credentials in the corresponding configuration file:
     1. `node_app/db-credentials.json`
     2. `node_app/daas-credentials.json`
     3. `node_app/nlu-credentials.json`

 **Mapbox Geocoding**

 Go to https://www.mapbox.com/ and sign-up to get an access token.
-Enter your access token in the Mapbox configuration file`node_app/pulic/scripts/mapbox-credentials.json`.
+Enter your access token in the Mapbox configuration file `node_app/pulic/scripts/mapbox-credentials.json`.

 **Google Speech**